farTooOld/Level_DOB_Telescope/README.md

 This is Not Rocket-Science - if it works for you, Great, if not, move-on.
 And, if questions or if wanting Tweaks, Modification's, new/custom 3D... just Ask...

 Note: The Lid does Not have a Hole for the Reset-Button because placement of the Nano is up to you...
 Drill a Hole over the Nano's Reset-Btn (make the diameter large enough for the 3D (.stl model) to fit.
+See Photo of the real hardware...
 It will rest on the actual Button and can be more user friendly than re-powering the Nano.

 Note: ThingiVerse seems to have trouble Publishing so, I'm posting it here, just in case...
 This will be the one I intend to maintain with updates